Certified Polyhedral Decompositions of Collision-Free Configuration Space: Background

 Multilinear trigonometric functions have many fortunate algebraic properties which we exploit throughout this paper, the first of which will be a change of variables enabling us to write \eqref{E: gen forward kin pos} as a rational function.

 Specifically, we will introduce the substitution:

 which allows us to write

-This substitution is known as the stereographic projection \cite[]{spivakCalc} and is bijective if $\theta_{i} \in (-\pi, \pi)$ which we have assumed is the case for our robotic system.
-After performing this change of variables, our forward kinematics are the variables
+This substitution is known as the stereographic projection \cite[]{spivakCalc} and is bijective if $\theta_{i} \in (-\pi, \pi)$ which we have assumed is the case for our robotic system\footnote{An alternative approach is to write the forward kinematics $p_w(q)$ as a multilinear polynomial of indeterminates $c_i=\cos(\theta_i)$ and $s_i=\sin(\theta_i)$, with the additional constraints $c_i^2+s_i^2=1$.
+We don't choose this parameterization as it is hard to integrate the volume on the quotient ring $c_i^2+s_i^2=1,\;\forall i$.
+Also this parameterization requires introducing two variables $c_i, s_i$ for each revolute joint, rather than one variable $t_i$.}.
+After performing this change of variables, our forward kinematics variables are

 We refer to the configuration-space variable $s$ as the \emph{tangent-configuration-space} (TC-space) variable.

 In the TC-space variable, our forward kinematics are a \emph{rational function} with a polynomial numerator and positive, polynomial denominator.
 This is an expression of the form